Dumitru Mazilu: Post-Revolution activity

 After the revolution, Mazilu left for a time to Switzerland.
-In 1990, he was chosen as the chairman of the Romanian Institute for Human Rights and youth, reprising the duties of a role that he held previously toward the early days of his career.
+In 1990, he was chosen as the chairman of the Romanian Institute for Human Rights and youth.
 In the years 1991–1993, Mazilu won a lawsuit filed by the Romanian authorities regarding his improper firing from the Ministry of Foreign Affairs during the Ceaușescu regime.
 He obtained his previously held role which he had lost in 1986 at the Ministry of Foreign Affairs.

 Mazilu returned to diplomacy, becoming the head of Romania's diplomatic mission in the Philippines (1993 and 1994).
 Dumitru Mazilu was appointed as ambassador to the international organizations in Vienna, and later, Romania's representative to OSCE from 1994 to 1997.
 This saw another surge in Mazilu's diplomatic career.
 He held various positions of power including vice president of the United Nations Organization for the Development of Industry in 1995, vice president of the United Nations Commission for the peaceful uses of the cosmic space from 1995 to 1997, the chairman of the Working Group of the General Conference of the International Atomic Energy Agency from 1996 to 1997, vice president and president of the United Nations Commission on International Trade Law from 1998 to 2000, member of the International Diplomatic Academy in 2002.

-Presently, Mazilu holds a position as a Professor consultant at Bucharest University and the author of several books.
-In 2003, Mazilu was nominated for a Nobel Peace Prize by the International Diplomatic Academy.
+Presently, Mazilu holds a position as a Professor consultant at the University of Bucharest and is the author of several books.
+In 2003, he was nominated for a Nobel Peace Prize by the International Diplomatic Academy.
 The same year, he became a member of the Scientific Council of the United Nations for distance learning.
-In 2004, Ion Iliescu, who had apparently moved past their past differences, appointed him in the National College of the Institute of the Romanian Revolution.

-In December 2004 – the 15th anniversary of the revolution – there was a symbolic reconciliation between Dumitru Mazilu and Ion Iliescu, who with his cabinet had since adopted social democracy, thus quelling earlier ideological tensions between Mazilu and Iliescu.
-Dumitru Mazilu was introduced into the leadership of the Institute of the Romanian Revolution of December 1989.
+In December 2004 – the 15th anniversary of the revolution – there was a symbolic reconciliation between Mazilu and Iliescu, who with his cabinet had since adopted social democracy, thus quelling earlier ideological tensions between the two.
+Mazilu was appointed to the leadership of the Institute of the Romanian Revolution of December 1989.
 This institution is engaged in the study and study of the Romanian revolutionary process.

-In November 2013, Dumitru Mazilu was interviewed in the General Prosecutor's Office as a further investigation of the events of 1989 in light of accusations surrounding Ion Iliescu.
+In November 2013, Mazilu was interviewed in the General Prosecutor's Office as a further investigation of the events of 1989 in light of accusations surrounding Iliescu.
 "We hope to find the truth," he commented.
 The following year, Mazilu testified against Iliescu, stating "I am certain now that revolutions are conceived by idealists, enacted by fighters and taken advantage of by opportunists".
 Due to his role in the revolution, Mazilu's comments have raised him criticism with some Iliescu supporters branding him a traitor in light of the recent charges against Iliescu and the revolution of 1989.

 Mazilu is fluent in English, French, Russian and Italian.